 - Bake for 5 minutes, rotate tray.

-- I bake each tray for about 18 minutes minutes rotating every 5 minutes.
+- I bake each tray for 15 to 18 minutes minutes.

 - When baked, the macarons will have a deeper color and formed feet.
 If you try to move a macaron, it shouldn’t feel jiggly.
 If the macaron is still jiggly, keep baking.

 - Remove from the oven and bake the other tray.

 - Let the macarons cool down before proceeding with the filling.

 - Cream the butter at medium speed in the bowl of an electric mixer.
 Slowly add sugar and zest to the butter and keep creaming at medium speed for a few minutes, until the mixture is light in color and fluffy.

 - Add the eggs, one at a time, waiting until the first egg has been completely incorporated before adding the next one.

 - Add the salt.
 And finally, add blood orange and lemon juice, and stir on low speed.

 - Pour mixture in a small sauce pan and start heating it over medium-low heat, stirring non-stop.
 DO NOT bring the mixture to a boil, or you will cook the eggs.
 Simply stir it as it heats over a very gentle heat.